theGameChangerDev/PROJECT14/Lecture14b.md

 Then, pull the image and run the container, all in one command like below:

 ```
 docker run --network cglobr_network -h mysqlserverhost --name=cglobrdb -e MYSQL_ROOT_PASSWORD=$MYSQL_PW  -d mysql/mysql-server:latest
 ```

+- Replace `<container_name>` with the name of your choice.
+If you do not provide a name, Docker will generate a random one
+- The -d option instructs Docker to run the container as a service in the background
+- Replace `<my-secret-pw>` with your chosen password
+- In the command above, we used the latest version tag.
+This tag may differ according to the image you downloaded

 Flags used